shiltian/fuel-ios/README.md

 # Fuel - Car Fueling Tracker

-A native iOS app built with SwiftUI to track your vehicle's fuel consumption, costs, and efficiency.
+A native iOS app built with SwiftUI and SwiftData to track your vehicle's fuel consumption, costs, and efficiency.

 ## Features